prasanganath/LiVe-Blog-SociaL-Media-LaRavaL-/README.md

-# LiVe-Blog-SociaL-Media-LaRavaL-
+# LiVe-Blog-SociaL-Media-LaRavaL-meaN
- simple blog and small social media
+This is a small social media and live blog using laraval and mean stak.